NEARBuilders/gateway/contract/README.md

-# web4contract
+# contract

-web4contract for build dao gateway
+contract for build dao gateway

+currently responsible for web4

 ## How to Build Locally?